viam-devrel/viamcodelabs/site/viamguides/src/cv-checkout/cv-checkout.md

 ## Create a dataset and capture some training data
 Duration: 15

-To train a custom model based on your beverages, you'll need a dataset the TensorFlow Lite framework can use.
+To train a custom model based on your beverages, you'll need a dataset the [LiteRT](https://ai.google.dev/edge/litert) framework (previously known as TensorFlow Lite) can use.
 Here, you'll create a dataset and add some images of your beverages using the webcam you configured in the last step.
+(Note that the rest of this codelab will still refer to `TensorFlow Lite` in some areas)

 1. In [the Viam app](https://app.viam.com/data/), find the **DATASETS** tab.
 1. Click the **+ Create dataset** button and give your dataset a name, like `beverages`.
 Click the **Create dataset** button again to save.